 It's never easy to know how to keep our children safe when they aren't with us, and sometimes even when are, if we don't know what's happening on their devices.
 Who are they talking to, what are they doing, are they okay?
 If you need help to find some answers, don't despair...scroll through this page for help or click to go straight to the topics or help section.

 Apple, Android and Microsoft have tools to help you control what younger children can use and how long for.
 Click the images below for details.
 Once they are older and have your trust, the same tools can help avoid arguments and help them learn to self-regulate (how long have they really been on insta today? have they put down the phone at all in the last week?).

-Some tools send parents text and pictures their children and young people send or receive, but here are two less intrusive ones which offer support and only tell parents about general risk levels.
+Monitoring: there are some monitoring tools, which send parents text and pictures their children and young people send or receive, but here are two less intrusive ones which offer support to the young person or only tell parents about general risk levels, trends and worrying changes.

 No alerts to parents but instant support to the young person if they send or receive something worrying